t307-cpu/Cell-Membrane-Transport-Investigation/README.md

         objective:
-          "Move one oxygen molecule from outside the cell to inside " + "the cell through the highlighted open bilayer.",
+          "Move one oxygen molecule from outside the cell to inside " + "the cell through the highlighted phospholipid bilayer.",

         principle:
           "Simple diffusion moves particles from high concentration " +